moonrepo/dev/README.md

 developer tools -- primarily tools used by moonrepo and its authors.

-It aims to provide a strict, modern, developer accessible, convention over configuration approach to JavaScript, TypeScript, and React projects!
+It aims to provide a strict, modern, developer accessible, convention over configuration approach to JavaScript, TypeScript (first), and React/Solid projects!
 All of these configs have been designed for local and developer tooling based development!

 ## Packages